grpc/grpc.github.io/_posts/2018-04-16-so-you-want-to-optimize-grpc-part-2.md

 ## Setup

-As in [part 1](/blog/optimizing-grpc-part-1), we will be starting with an existing, Java based, key-value service.
-The service will be offering concurrent access for creating, reading, updating, and deleting keys and values.
+As in [part 1](/blog/optimizing-grpc-part-1), we will start with an existing, Java based, key-value service.
+The service will offer concurrent access for creating, reading, updating, and deleting keys and values.
 All the code can be seen [here](https://github.com/carl-mastrangelo/kvstore/tree/03-nonblocking-server) if you want to try it out.